itplr-kosit/validator/docs/daemon.md

 Per default the HTTP-Server listens on _localhost_ at Port 8080.

-You can configure it with `-H` for IP Adress and `-P` for port number:
+You can configure the daemon with `-H` for IP Adress and `-P` for port number:

 ```shell
 java -jar  validationtool-<version>-standalone.jar  -s <scenario-config-file> -D -H 192.168.1.x -P 8081